blackboard/BBDN-BlackboardData-Python/README.md

 pip install --upgrade matplotlib
 ```

-Or you can use the requirements.txt instal method.
+Or you can use the requirements.txt install method.
 This can be done either in your virvenv or on your system python3 version.

 ```
 python3 -m pip install --user -r ./requirements.txt